processing/p5.js/developer_docs/README.md

 ## Code Syntax

 p5.js requires clean and stylistically consistent code syntax, which it enforces with [Prettier](https://prettier.io/) and [ESlint](https://eslint.org/).
 The rules are checked before you commit, but you can also install an [ESlint plugin](https://eslint.org/docs/user-guide/integrations#editors) for your code editor to highlight errors as soon as you type them, which will probably help you along as you are coding and saves you the hassle of a failed Git commit.
+In general, we err on the side of flexibility when it comes to code style, in order to lower the barriers to participation and contribution.

 To detect errors, run the following command in your terminal (do not type the `$` prompt):